pulsejet/geoipns/README.md

 ```

 # Testing
-Use `go test` to run automated tests.
+Use `go test -v` to run automated tests.